gideonibemerejr/SEI-CC-2/README.md

 #### Important

 **"Nested" repos are never permitted**.
 Therefore, if you have important code, such as your projects, that belongs in its own repo, **be sure to put that code in folders outside of the class repo**.

+### Daily JavaScript Code Challenges

+There are 30 required code challenges that will help you get the necessary practice of writing code, as well as teach you new methods and techniques.

+Just as with the class repo, you will fork & clone [the code challenges repo](https://git.generalassemb.ly/SEI-CC/daily-js-code-challenges).

+These coding challenges start with day 1 and will continue through week 8 (excluding project week).

 ### Videos of Lessons